-- (a) The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites; - STAFF: The site is somewhat wooded and few natural resources exist on the site currently.
-Required tree canopy will be provided. - (b) The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community; - STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan. - (c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: No open space requirements are pertinent to the request. - (d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community; - STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - (e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design is in compliance with existing and planned future development in the area.
-The proposal would provide an increase in the variety of housing in the neighborhood by permitting new development which could be constructed with accessory dwelling units in the rear. - (f) Conformance of the development plan with the Comprehensive Plan and Land Development
+(a) The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites;

-Code.
+- STAFF: The site is lightly wooded and few natural resources exist on the site currently.
+Required tree canopy will be provided. - (b) The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community; - STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan. - (c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: No open space provisions are relevant to the request. - (d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community; - STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - (e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design is in compliance with existing and planned future development in the area.
+The proposal would provide an increase in the variety of housing in the neighborhood by permitting single-family detached housing with smaller lots. - (f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
 Revised plan certain development plans shall be evaluated for conformance with the nonresidential and mixed-use intent of the form districts and comprehensive plan. - STAFF: The development plan conforms to applicable guidelines and policies of the Land Development Code and Plan 2040 with the exception of the requested waiver.